 Christina volunteers her time to Stepping Stones of Hope, a non-profit organization that serves grieving families, and serves as a photographer for weekend camp events.
-Her service to Stepping Stones of Hope is motivated by the assistance she and her children received following the death of her father.

 Susan became interested in EMS when volunteering her time through her local volunteer fire company.
 She joined Trans Am Ambulance in Olean, New York in 2001 and has developed her career as a paramedic and educator.

 In her role as paramedic supervisor, she manages the schedule and assists with the QA/QI programs and education programs.
 She is a certified instructor with Allegany County and manages the training and certifications courses for EMTs and paramedics in New York and Pennsylvania.